zms-publishing/zms.unibe/webinare/SCHEMA.md

 * A header with the exact names has to be present

 ### Multiple speakers
-If a row has no title, it's considered to be part of the last row with a title.
+If a row has no title, it's considered to be a new speaker of the same webinar.
+In this case, only `speaker`, `affiliation` and `speakerLink` has to be filled in.

 ### Schema
 | Column | Value | Example |